November 12, 2008 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2008-11-12/

 Applicants must be Minnesota State University, Mankato students, faculty, or staff.
 Current members of the President's Commission on Diversity are not eligible to apply.

 The President's Diversity Award honors the contributions of faculty, staff and administrators whose service contributes to the development of a more culturally diverse campus community.
 Nominations are solicited annually each fall semester and recipients will be honored at the annual Diversity Dinner Friday, Nov.
 21.

 Each recipient of the President's Diversity Award will receive a recognition plaque and $500 for projects or practices that best reflect the implementation of campus diversity goals.
 Nominations are welcome from any member of the university community.
 Nominees must be a Minnesota State Mankato faculty member, staff member or administrator.

-Applications and nominations can be submitted to the Affirmative Action Office, 112 Armstrong Hall.
+Applications and nominations can be submitted to the Equal Opportunity & Title IX Office, 112 Armstrong Hall.
 Electronic applications are preferred and can be emailed to Melissa Van Winkle.